OUR IMPACT

 A1 Increase leadership and life skills among adolescent girls and young women

-A2 Improve social and emotional wellbeing among adolescent girls and young women (with a focus on resilience)
+A2 Improve the mental health of adolescent girls and young women (with a focus on resilience)

 A3 Improve physical and reproductive health among adolescent girls and young women